What we do.

 Brand partnership — launch, maintain and guide

 - Creative direction of internal creative or marketing teams

 We find life much more interesting when it’s varied and a bit unpredictable.
 So think of us as the branding and graphic design consultancy that likes to say “yes” – provided the project sounds interesting, and we can see an opportunity to do great work.

 But what do we draw the line at?
 We’ve scratched our heads, and come up with four things that we never, ever do:

 - Free creative pitching.
 Sorry, but we just don’t agree with it – though we’re always very happy to meet potential clients, discuss their communications issues, put together outline proposals, and so on.

 - Take ourselves too seriously.
-Well, there’s nothing worse than brand designers who mistake themselves for tortured artists or a neuro-surgeons, is there?
+Well, there’s nothing worse than brand designers who mistake themselves for tortured artists or a neuro-surgeon, is there?

 - Stop listening to, or learning from, our incredibly varied and fascinating clients.

 - Forget, or take for granted, all the help and support Neon has had over the years from lots of wonderful friends, including (in no particular order):